CootCraig/nanoc_blog/blog/content/posts/2016-02-22-silverado-maintenance-research.md

 <a href="https://www.youtube.com/watch?v=magfQhsvXiU" target="_blank">youtube</a>
 rzrguy14 - How To Change Engine Oil!
 2003-2007 Chevrolet Silverado 5.3L V8!

 How to Change the Oil on a Chevy Silverado <a href="http://www.silveradosierra.com/how-to-articles/how-to-change-oil-on-chevy-silverado-t3.html" target="_blank">silveradosierra.com/how-to-article</a>

+<a href="https://www.youtube.com/watch?v=gIr3kddc8H4" target="_blank">youtube</a> 1A Auto Parts - How To Do An Oil Change 2000-06 5.3L Chevy Suburban

 ### Fumoto drain valve